nationalarchives/ds-caselaw-custom-api-client/README.md

 To create a release:

 0. Update the version number in `setup.cfg`
-1. Create a branch `release/v{major}.{minor}.{patch}`
+0. Create a branch `release/v{major}.{minor}.{patch}`
-2. Update changelog for the release
+0. Update `CHANGELOG.md` for the release
-3. Commit and push
+0. Commit and push
-4. Open a PR from that branch to main
+0. Open a PR from that branch to main
-5. Get approval on the PR
+0. Get approval on the PR
-6. Tag the HEAD of the PR `v{major}.{minor}.{patch}` and push the tag
+0. Merge the PR to main and push
-7. Merge the PR to main and push
+0. Tag the merge commit on `main` with `v{major}.{minor}.{patch}` and push the tag

-Then create a release in [Github releases](https://github.com/nationalarchives/ds-caselaw-custom-api-client/releases) using the created tag & changelog, for ease of reference.
+0. Create a release in [Github releases](https://github.com/nationalarchives/ds-caselaw-custom-api-client/releases) using the created tag